our impact

 The final regulations on packaging reuse, adopted by the EU, ultimately excluded the hospitality sector from its scope.
 Similarly, hamburger and chip boxes were also excluded from the scope and continue to be served at McDonald’s, Burger King and other restaurants.

-A coalition was created with other companies affected so as not to appear as the sole opponent of a public policy; questioning of the impact studies provided by the European Commission; hammering home simple messages through opinion pieces in the European media bubble in Brussels and through posters in the metro; obtaining the support of key elected representatives in the European Parliament.
+Forming a coalition with other affected companies to avoid appearing as the sole opponent of a public policy; challenging the impact studies provided by the European Commission; hammering home simple messages through opinion pieces in the European media bubble in Brussels and through posters in the metro; securing the support of key European Parliament representatives, etc.

 To oppose this packaging regulation, McDonald’s used a comprehensive range of lobbying tools known in the EU capital.

-After a year of growth and restructuring of the Tech and Product team in 2023, in 2024 its production strength was leveraged as a result of innovative projects.
+After growing and restructuring the Tech and Product team in 2023, its production strength was then channelled into innovative projects in 2024.

 Although it is difficult to quantify the impact of this project, it has become the almost exclusive tool used by journalists to write briefings and articles and, since the end of the year, to send exclusive documents and alerts.
 Some journalists estimate that this new CMS has saved them between ten and twenty minutes a day.